n8thangreen/bookclub-ggplot2/README.md

-# Hands-On Programming with R Book Club
+# ggplot2: Elegant Graphics for Data Analysis (3e) Book Club

-Welcome to the Hands-On Programming with R Book Club!
+Welcome to the ggplot2: Elegant Graphics for Data Analysis (3e) Book Club!

-We are working together to read [Hands-On Programming with R](https://rstudio-education.github.io/hopr/) by Garrett Grolemund.
+We are working together to read [ggplot2: Elegant Graphics for Data Analysis (3e) Book Club](https://ggplot2-book.org/) by Hadley Wickham.
 If you would like a print version, please consider purchasing it using our [Amazon Affiliates link]({{{print_url}}}).
 As we read, we are producing [notes about the book](https://dslc.io/{{{book_abbr}}}).